DiegoSalazar/make_dirs_from_list/README.md

     $ make_dirs_from_list path/to/sheet.xlsx /target/parent/dir "F3_F4"

 The directory name template "F3_F4" denotes column placeholders i.e. for each row of the spreadsheet, get data in column 3 and 4 and join together with a "_".
+The result will be the name of the directory for that row.

 ## Development